What is periodontitis?

 What are the signs of periodontitis?

 The usual symptoms are bleeding gums, persistent bad breath, irritations to hot and cold foods, red and swollen gums and possible loss of gums.
-In the more advances phases, we note the mobility of the teeth.
+In the more advanced phases, we note the mobility of the teeth.

 How to treat periodontitis?